ctimmons/cs_utilities/Utilities.Sql/SQL Server/Make - Description.md

 The algorithm wants to be as efficient as possible and only compile those objects that either don't exist in the database, or have changed since they were last compiled.
 If a script contains definitions for multiple objects, it's difficult to determine which objects need to be compiled and which ones don't.
 Even if only one of the objects in a script needs to be compiled, the make algorithm will still have to compile the entire script.

-It may be *technically* possible to use the ScriptDOM parser library and pick each script apart into its component objects.
+Disregarding dynamic SQL for a moment, it may be *technically* possible to use the ScriptDOM parser library and pick each script apart into its component objects.
 But this would only reveal the structure of the code, and not its meaning (See the example below.
 Supporting code can have far reaching effects, like revoking/granting permissions, among many other possible changes to the state of the database).
 The make algorithm wouldn't know what parts of the script to compile and which ones not to.
 Also, ScriptDOM can't parse strings of dynamic SQL.

 A simple restriction solves this problem.
 This make algorithm only works with script files that contain one object or user-defined table type definition (i.e. one CREATE statement).

-####Script Name
+#### Script Name

 The script's filename must be the same as the object it contains.
 If the object name is a one-part name, the script's filename should reflect that.
 Ditto for two-part names.
 The make algorithm doesn't work with three- or four-part names.
 Square brackets in the script's filename and object name are ignored by the make algorithm.
 This means names like "dbo.myproc" and "[dbo].[myproc]" are treated as equal.

 This restriction is necessary to allow the make algorithm to match the T-SQL source file with its corresponding object in the database's sys.objects table, or the user-defined table type in the sys.table_types table.

-###Supporting Code in a Script
+### Supporting Code in a Script

-A script can contain supporting code, like USE, IF and GRANT statements, but it can only contain one CREATE statement.
+For this make utility to work correctly, a script can contain supporting code, like USE, IF and GRANT statements, but it can only contain one CREATE statement.

 For example, here's a simple script named 'dbo.mydb_sp_say_hello.sql'.
 Note both the script's filename and CREATE statement are the same, and both use a two-part T-SQL object name.
 (Square brackets in filenames are optional/ignored by the make algorithm).